galeone/galeone.github.io/_posts/2022-12-21-advent-of-code-tensorflow-day-5.md

 The thing worth noting is that playing this game is the iteration of the `play` dataset, invocated by converting the dataset object to a list (`list(play)`).

-The `num_elements` lookup table contains the index of every top-crate, thus we can just gather them, join as a single string and and print them for getting the expected result.
+The `num_elements` lookup table contains the index of every top-crate, thus we can just gather them, join as a single string and print them for getting the expected result.

-Part two is identicaly, we only need to toggle the `one_at_a_time` variable, reset the `stacks` the its initial state, play once again the very same game, and gather the result as above.
+Part two is identical, we only need to toggle the `one_at_a_time` variable, reset the `stacks` variable to its initial state, play once again the very same game, and gather the result as above.

 ```python
 tf.print("part 2")